-Many are called; but it seems that very few exhibit the humility and dedication to the Holy One and His Grand Plan that it takes to be chosen.
-The vast flock of bride-candidates that the Holy One delivered from bondage is radically thinning itself out.
-More and more each day are giving up on the Holy One's will, words, and ways and 'opting out' of the Great Nation calling.
-As soon as the going gets a little tough, the thin veneer of spirituality that most 'called' folk bedeck themselves when the blessings are flowing starts to melt like the frosting from a cake left in the sun.
-Most never grasp the concept of 'reasonable service'.
-They do nothing for love of the King - only out childish of expectation of unmitigated blessing for themselves.
-They neither understand the definition of discipleship nor consider its cost.
-They totally eschew discipline.
-They never bargain for resistance.
-They never expect to have to deal with obstacles.
-They stiffen their necks, harden their hearts, and bail out on the Great Kingdom mission.
-And, of course, they justify their failure by finding someone else to blame for it all - it usually starts with the Holy One's servants, but that is just a subterfuge.
-Their negative emotion and lashon hara are really directed at the Holy One Himself.
+As we begin our studies in Parsha Korach, we find that all but two members of the generation of the Exodus have given up on the Kingdom and 'tapped out'.
+Disheartened by stories of 'giants in the land', thousands have gnashed their teeth and loudly 'bailed' on the Holy One's Great Nation/Am Segulah calling.
+As soon as the going threatened to get tough the thin veneer of spirituality that most of those who had been gloriously delivered out of bondage bedecked themselves melted like the frosting from a cake left in the sun.
+They never seemed to grasp the concept of 'reasonable service'.
+Nothing they did, it turns out, was for love of the King - but out of childish of expectation of on-demand blessings for themselves.
+They neither understood the definition of discipleship nor considered its cost.
+They totally eschewed discipline.
+They apparently never bargained for resistance.
+They apparently never expected to have to deal with obstacles.
+They stiffened their necks, hardened their hearts, and bailed out on the Great Kingdom vision.
+And, of course, they chose to justify their failure by finding someone else to blame for it all.
+While the blame-slime was first aimed at Moshe and Aharon, that was just a shallow subterfuge.
+Their negative emotion and lashon hara were really directed at the Holy One Himself.

 1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without permission from the author is prohibited.
-Copyright © 2023, William G. Bullock, Sr.
+Copyright © 2024, William G. Bullock, Sr.